Senior Vice President

 Texas State University, BS, Sociology

-Gary serves as Managing Director of the firm’s National Medicaid Consulting Practice.
+Gary serves as Senior Vice President of the firm’s National Medicaid Consulting Practice.
 Since 2017, he has led the practice’s tremendous growth through business development and overseeing successful client engagements.
 As a former Medicaid Director, Gary leverages his extensive experience with Medicaid managed care, long-term services and supports, Medicaid market advisory and research, and health care policy to design and implement creative solutions for clients such as state aging and Medicaid agencies, managed care organizations (MCOs), private equity firms, and solutions partners.

 In his previous roles, Gary led managed care implementations and MCO oversight, and thus understands the operational challenges for both MCOs and providers.
 His more than 20 years of experience in state service and Medicaid has provided him with unique insight into health and human services programs, legislation and regulations impacting Medicaid, and health care operations.